 For centuries Nicaragua has discussed building a canal, pre-dating work on the Panama Canal, which was completed in 1914.
 But this proposal is generating more questions than answers.
 Opponents say the proposal is being rushed, pointing to many missing elements in the plan, including details on funding for the project and the actual route connecting the Pacific to the Caribbean.

-Focusing on the proposition that the canal would capture 4.5 percent of world maritime freight traffic and double the country's per-capita gross domestic product, President Daniel Ortega has shown enthusiasm for the project, ABC News
+Focusing on the proposition that the canal would capture 4.5 percent of world maritime freight traffic and double the country's per-capita gross domestic product, President Daniel Ortega has shown enthusiasm for the project, ABC News reports.

 The President's Sandinista Front controls the national legislature, which is expected to vote on the project on Thursday.